Gwen Stacy: Fictional character biography

 Within the Marvel Comics, Gwen Stacy's death has enormous repercussions.
 Mary Jane Watson feels the loss of Gwen deeply and becomes a more mature, compassionate person.
 Gwen's death also draws Peter and Mary Jane into a closer friendship, and eventually to romance.
 Miles Warren, one of Gwen's professors, was secretly in love with her.
 Following her death, Warren goes insane and adopts the persona of the Jackal.
-In the fourth and final issue of the miniseries Marvels (April 1994), photographer Phil Sheldon befriends Gwen Stacy, who has absolved Spider-Man of any blame for her father's death.
-Gwen's simple faith in heroes convinces Sheldon of the purpose of the "Marvels" (i.e., superheroes)—to protect innocents such as Gwen.
-He resolves to write a book to praise the heroes and what they should mean to humanity.
-When the Green Goblin kidnaps Gwen and holds her hostage to bait Spider-Man, Sheldon frantically follows the resulting chase in a taxi and witnesses her death.
-While it is reported that she died from the shock of the fall, Sheldon thinks it looks like something else.
-Sheldon's faith in the Marvels is shattered.